Williams Pinball Controller: Hardware info

+A modem was used on some of Williams test machines to download earnings and other information remotely.

 Variations

 There are six variations of the WPC hardware.
 The original version is sometimes referred to as WPC-89.
 The WPC MPU remained the same through all generation up to the addition of the security chip in WPC-S, and then the subsequent WPC-95 board.
 The variations are as follows: